feedhenry/fh-fhc/FH3.md

 * $ git checkout fh3
 * $ npm install

-# The TODO list

-The following is not feature complete for FH3 yet and is under active development:

-* fhc local
-* fhc connections
-* fhc gitadmin
-* fhc build-artifacts
-* Updates to documentation

-A full list of tickets is available in [Assembla](https://feedhenry.assembla.com/spaces/feedhenry-platform/tickets/5539-ngui---fhc-changes#/associations/ticket:).

 # New FH3 Commands

 The following is a list of new fhc commands, both NGUI & App Forms commands.